AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-setup.md

 * **Parent POM** - deploys maven modules and manages dependency versions
 * **core** - Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* **ui.apps** - contains the /apps parts of the project, ie JS&CSS clientlibs, components, runmode specific configs as well as Hobbes-tests
+* **ui.apps** - contains the /apps parts of the project, ie JS&CSS clientlibs, components, and OSGi configs
-* **ui.content** - contains structural content and configurations (/content, /conf)
+* **ui.content** - contains structural content and configurations like editable templates, metadata schemas (/content, /conf)
 * **ui.tests** - Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
 * **ui.launcher** - contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution